 Sales Forecasting and Planning: 4 things you should know

-Sales forecasting is a science.
-It should not be an experiment nor a ‘finger in the air’ and it most certainly shouldn’t be a ‘well, let’s hope for the best and see what we deliver’.
-And yet, in my experience, most businesses are poor at sales forecasting.
-Your sales targets should be stretching but achievable BECAUSE of the calculated sales forecasting and planning behind how you arrived at them.
+Sales forecasting and planning is a science.
+It should not be an experiment nor a ‘finger in the air’, and it most certainly shouldn’t be a ‘well, let’s hope for the best and see what we deliver’.
+And yet, in my experience, most businesses are poor at sales forecasting and planning.
+Your sales targets should be stretching but achievable because of the calculated sales forecasting and planning behind how you arrived at them.

 Sales forecasting & planning: 4 things you should know